 Performance

 Opal Kelly’s FrontPanel consists of HDL modules within the FPGA, firmware on the USB microcontroller (or PCIe bridge device), and an API on the PC that have been optimized for both performance and a clean abstraction.
-Our latest FrontPanel-3 release has improved performance significantly while offering several features that customers have requested.

 Achieving the highest level of performance for your particular application requires an understanding of the components being used and how certain things affect performance.
 By following a few simple strategies and applying these notes, your application will be a top performer and still benefit from the ease of use and flexible abstraction that only FrontPanel provides.